slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - reward system. culture is influenced by structure. give to the right person
 - as estruturas funcionam qd ha coesao
-- servant leadership -> my responsability is to make my team better.
-- manager is a dreammaker
-- Too busy pretending I'm occupied.
-- A group of 10 people within a large organization is a kind of fake tribe.
-The number of people you interact with is about right.
-But something is missing: individual initiative.
-Tribes of hunter-gatherers have much more freedom.
-The leaders have a little more power than other members of the tribe, but they don’t generally tell them what to do and when the way a boss can.
-In the first couple weeks of working on their own startup they seem to come to life, because finally they're working the way people are meant to.
-Another thing you notice when you see animals in the wild is that each species thrives in groups of a certain size.
-A herd of impalas might have 100 adults; baboons maybe 20; lions rarely 10.
-Humans also seem designed to work in groups, and what I've read about hunter-gatherers accords with research on organizations and my own experience to suggest roughly what the ideal size is: groups of 8 work well; by 20 they're getting hard to manage; and a group of 50 is really unwieldy
 - Ideas are welcomed, execution is worshiped
 -->